Next Start

 Diesel engine in a UTI lab.

 By the 1960s, diesel engines were the top source of power for the commercial trucking industry.
-The United States enacted the Clean Air Act in 1963 to help reduce and control pollution, and through the years the diesel engine saw updates and evolutions to help meet these guidelines.
+The United States enacted the Clean Air Act in 1963 to help reduce and control pollution, and through the years, there have been various diesel engine advancements to help meet these guidelines.

 Since the mid-2000s, diesels have become equipped with various new parts to help reduce emissions and make them more environmentally friendly.
-Cummins released next-generation diesels in 2017 that have redesigned emission controls and benefits to fuel economy.
+Cummins released next-generation types of diesel engines in 2017 that have redesigned emission controls and benefits to fuel economy.

-Diesel engines have been used in commercial trucking and in the general car market, but they’re also used as stand-alone generators for use in a range of industries.
-They continue to become more advanced in the realm of emissions control, with focuses on cost and efficiency as well.
+Diesel engines have been used in commercial trucking and the general car market, but they’re also used for stand-alone generators for use in a range of industries.
+They continue to become more advanced in the realm of emissions control, with a focus on cost and efficiency as well.

 Work on Diesel Engines With Training From UTI

-Find yourself interested in getting hands-on experience working on these impressive machines?
-You can enroll in the Diesel Technology program at Universal Technical Institute (UTI) and graduate in 45 weeks.7 There are even specialized training programs that give you hands-on experience working with specific manufacturers, including Cummins,46 Peterbilt and Freightliner.15
+Find yourself interested in taking diesel mechanic classes?
+You can enroll in the Diesel Technology program at Universal Technical Institute (UTI) and graduate in 45 weeks.7 There are even specialized training programs that give you hands-on education with products from specific manufacturers, including Cummins, Peterbilt and Freightliner.15

-Take steps toward your future and an exciting career!
+Take steps toward your potential future and pursuing an exciting career!
 You can request more information here.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.